 PETG filament is a variation of the highly popular PET filament with the addition of “glycol-modified,” thus the name PETG.
 It is a really tough material that is extremely durable and prints without odor.

-PETG filament offers durability and impact-resistance that is superior to PET as the latter tends to become hazy and brittle when overheated.
+PETG filament offers durability and impact-resistant that is superior to PET as the latter tends to become hazy and brittle when overheated.
 The addition of glycol removes these limitations giving PETG filament the following properties: low shrinkage, no warping, and strong but not brittle.

 Print Temperature Range: 220°C – 245°C

-- Strength, flexible, and recyclable
+- Tough, flexible, and recyclable

 - Not brittle nor prone to warp